mperea9/PathfindingVisualizer/README.md

 ![image](https://user-images.githubusercontent.com/23033203/133956058-d7c1d2d7-e950-4c69-9066-40ee3b4f9390.png)

-2) Euclidean Distance - Refer to GeeksforGeeks as Manhattan distance is used for this project.
+2) Euclidean Distance -

+    a) As it is clear from its name, it is nothing but the distance between the current cell and the goal cell using the distance formula

+    b) When to use this heuristic? – When we are allowed to move in any directions.

 Formula: